-Urban region In accordance with GO 165, "urban" must be defined as those areas with a population of more than 1,000 persons per square mile as determined by the United States Bureau of the Census.
-Utility-related ignitions Ignitions involving utility infrastructure or employees, including all ignitions determined by AHJ investigation to originate from utility infrastructure or employees.
+Urban region In accordance with GO 165, "urban" must be defined as those areas with a population or built region of more than 1,000 persons per square mile as determined by the United States Bureau of the Census.
+Litility volated ignitions Utility-related ignitions Ignitions involving utility infrastructure or employees, including all ignitions determined by AHJ investigation to originate from utility infrastructure or employees.
 Vegetation Trimming, removal, and other remediations of vegetation used to maintain utility ROW and management reduce the risk of outages, ignitions, and other disruption and danger.
 Vegetation risk index Risk index indicating the probability of vegetation-caused outages and/or ignitions along a particular circuit, based on the vegetation species, density, height, growth rate, etc. Weather normalization Adjusting metrics based on relative weather risk factors or indices.
 Wildfire impact/ The effect or outcome of a wildfire affecting objectives, which may be expressed, by terms consequence including, although not limited to health, safety, reliability, economic and/or environmental damage.
 Wildfire risk The potential for the occurrence of a wildfire event expressed in terms of ignition probability, wildfire impact/consequence.
 Wildfire-only WMP Activities, practices, and strategies that are only necessitated by wildfire risk, unrelated to programs or beyond that required by minimum reliability and/or safety requirements.
-Such programs are not indicated or in common use in areas where wildfire risk is minimal (e.g. , territory with no vegetation or fuel) or under conditions where wildfires are unlikely to ignite or spread (e.g., when rain is falling).
+Such programs are not indicated or in common use in areas where wildfire risk is minimal (e.g., territory with no vegetation or fuel) or under conditions where wildfires are unlikely to ignite or spread (e.g., when rain is falling).
 Wildland urban A geographical area identified by the state as a "Fire Hazard Severity Zone", or other areas interface (WUI) designated by the enforcing agency to be a significant risk from wildfires, established pursuant to Title 24, Part 2, Chapter 7A.
-Wire down Instance where an electric transmission or distribution conductor is broken and falls from its intended position to rest on the ground or a foreign object.
+Wire down Instance where an electric transmission or distribution conductor is broken and falls from its intended position to rest on the ground or a foreign object. its interface position to rest on the ground of a foreign object.